Thesis Guidelines MPN Program

 Conducting research and preparing the thesis

-Only after BUREC approval and other approval as necessary have been obtained can research begin, including data collection, data analysis, and preparation of the thesis document.
+Only after all required ethical approvals have been met can research begin, including data collection, data analysis, and preparation of the thesis document.
 During the period of data collection, analysis, and writing, the student will need to be in regular contact with the Thesis Advisor to provide updates on progress and solicit guidance as needed.
 The contact schedule is negotiated between the Thesis Advisor and the student, but routine contact is recommended.
 The student may also be in contact with other members of the Thesis Committee as needed to draw on their expertise.

 The structure of the thesis document will adhere to the requirements outlined in the most recent version of the Publication Manual of the American Psychological Association (APA), and the Guidelines for Graduate Thesis as established by the Faculty of Graduate Studies.
-Students will also attend to APA guidelines for mechanics of style, and writing clearly and concisely.
+Students will also attend to APA guidelines for mechanics of style and writing clearly and concisely.
+The expectations that should be met in a Thesis Proposal, Thesis, and a Manuscript thesis can be found in the Thesis Proposal and Thesis Guidelines document.

 Thesis Defense

-The thesis defense will be conducted on-campus, and the student must be present for the defense.
-A thesis defense can be scheduled once the Thesis Advisor and Thesis Committee members are satisfied that the work is completed and the student is ready for the oral defense of the research.
+The thesis defense will be conducted on-campus or virtually and the student must be present for the defense.
+A thesis defense can be scheduled once the Thesis Advisor and Thesis Committee members are satisfied that the work is completed, and the student is ready for the oral defense of the research.
 The student and Thesis Advisor will collaborate to determine a date for the defense.
-Scheduling the defense will take into account availability of Thesis Committee members and the Dean of Health Studies (or designate), who will chair the defense.
+Scheduling the defense will consider availability of Thesis Committee members and the MPN Coordinator (or designate), who will chair the defense.
 Thesis Committee members also serve as the Examining Committee.
 Examining Committee members must be provided with the complete electronic thesis document at least 30 days in advance of the oral defense.

 In arranging the thesis defense, the Thesis Advisor is responsible to: